ClementeSerrano/nft-app/README.md

 ## Development

-You can interact with the app via its REST API.
-The app listen to 2 ports, each one with the following endpoints:f
+You can interact with the app via 2 REST APIs.
+Bellow both of them are detailed.

 ### HTTP base API for the blockchain nodes

-The HTTP plugin runs on `http://localhost:4000`, for which you can see all the endpoints [here](https://lisk.com/documentation/api/lisk-node-http.html).
+The HTTP base API for the blockchain nodes runs on `http://localhost:4000`, for which you can see all the endpoints [here](https://lisk.com/documentation/api/lisk-node-http.html).

 An example of request for this API could be (run on your terminal):